Adversarial Hubness in Multi-Modal Retrieval: Threat Model and Attack Methods

 \subsection{Generating Adversarial Hubs}

 We consider a cross-modal retrieval task where queries $Q_t$ have modality $m_1$ and gallery data $G$ have modality $m_2$.
-The adversary's goal is to generate an adversarial hub $g_{a}$ in modality $m_2$ that is close to $Q_{t}$ in the embedding space, so that when similar queries are submitted to the retrieval system, $g_{a}$ will be retrieved in response.
+The adversary's goal is to generate an adversarial hub $g_{a}$ in modality $m_2$ that is close to $Q_{t}$ in the embedding space.
+The attacker generates adversarial hubs by selecting an arbitrary initial input \( g_c \) in the same modality as the gallery \( G \).
+This input \( g_c \) carries arbitrary semantic content (e.g., spam or product promotions) and is independent from existing gallery items and target queries \( Q_t \).
+The attacker then introduces a bounded perturbation \(\delta\) to produce an adversarial hub:

-To generate rational hubs, the attacker starts with an arbitrary input $g_c$ in the same modality as the gallery $G$. $g_c$ is completely independent from what is already in $G$ and can carry arbitrary semantics, such as spam, a product promotion, a new song, etc. $g_c$ is also irrelevant to (almost) all target queries $Q_t$.
-Then the attacker adds a (small) perturbation $\delta$ to $g_c$ to produce an adversarial hub $g_{a} = g_{c}+\delta,$ such that the embedding $\theta^{m_2}(g_{a})$ is close to the embeddings of target queries $\{\theta^{m_1}(q): q\in Q_{t}\}$.

-We require the perturbation to be bounded with $\|\delta\|_{\infty}\leq \epsilon$.
-This bound serves two purposes: (1) keeping the perturbation small helps ensure that the input still has the human-perceived semantics desired by the adversary (e.g., the ad still contains information about the product, the audio clip is not heavily distorted, etc.), and (2) small perturbations are less likely to be detected by inspectors who may want to manually remove abnormal inputs from the gallery (e.g., a song that sounds like noise) \cite{shafahi2018poison}, nor by users who receive the results of retrieval.

-If the attacker's goal is to generate a ``reckless'' hub that aims simply to degrade performance of the target retrieval system, the perturbation need not be bounded.
-Therefore, the norm constraint can be dropped when generating the hub, resulting in an even stronger attack.

-For notational convenience, we let $\theta = (\theta^{m_1},\theta^{m_2})$.
-To generate an adversarial hub, the attacker needs to optimize $\delta$ by solving the following constrained optimization problem: